EvgheniiBeriozchin/voxel-carving-for-games/README.md

 ## How to setup the Voxel Grid
 We assume a ArUco board size of 14cm * 21,5cm.
-- zSizeCM: Set the height of the voxel grid.
+- height: Set the height of the voxel grid.
 Default 10
-- voxelPerCM: Set the number of voxels by cm.
+- voxels-by-cm: Set the number of voxels by cm.
 (2,3,4... higher values can lead to very long execution times but improve accuracy and quality) Default 2

 ## How to run Voxel Carving